GeorgeAlex22/acceptance_efficiency_tool/README.md

 ## Dependencies

+1. Do not use CMSSW.
+This tools depends on RDataFrame.
+It needs ROOT>6.14.
+The default lxplus ROOT is great.

-This tool need the [yaml-cpp](https://github.com/jbeder/yaml-cpp#how-to-build) package to work.
+2. This tool need the [yaml-cpp](https://github.com/jbeder/yaml-cpp#how-to-build) package to work.
 I assume the installation will happen in ```~/local/``` Otherwise, please edit the LOCAL_INCLUDE and LOCAL_LIB variables in the makefile.